Stable fixed points of the Einstein flow with positive cosmological constant: Introduction

 \subsection{Acknowledgements}

 Parts of this work have been accomplished while the authors enjoyed the hospitality of the Erwin-Schr\"odinger-Institute in Vienna.
-We thank Bobby Beig for comments on the manuscript.
+We thank Bobby Beig and Piotr Chru\'{s}ciel for helpful comments on the manuscript.
 D.~F.~thanks the Mathematics Faculty of the University of Regensburg for their hospitality and support during a visit.
 K.~K.~thanks the SFB 1085, funded by the Deutsche Forschungsgemeinschaft for financial support.